Find a Part Now

 Chrysler unveiled its next turbine car, a 1956 Plymouth, on March 23, 1956; Huebner drove it 3,020 miles (4,860 km) on a four-day trip from New York City to Los Angeles.
 Although the car was shadowed by a 14-person convoy of mechanics with fuel and spare parts, it only required two minor repairs on the trip (neither of which were engine-related).
 The coast-to-coast journey's success led Chrysler to double the size of its turbine program and move it from the Highland Park Chrysler Plant to a larger facility on Greenfield Road in Detroit.

-The program began generating several patent applications in 1957, due largely to the contributions of metallurgist Amedee Roy and engineer Giovanni Savonuzzi.
+The program began generating several patent applications in 1957, due mainly to the contributions of metallurgist Amedee Roy and engineer Giovanni Savonuzzi.
 The next iteration of the Chrysler turbine engine (the second-generation engine) was placed into a 1959 Plymouth, which averaged 19.4 miles per US gallon (12.1 L/100 km; 23.3 mpg‑imp) on a trip from Detroit to Woodbridge, New Jersey.
 This mileage was substantially higher than the 13 mpg‑US (18 L/100 km; 16 mpg‑imp) achieved with the first-generation turbine on the 1956 New York-to-Los Angeles journey.

 After Chrysler named former accountant Lynn Townsend its new president in 1961, the company unveiled its next, third-generation turbine engine on February 28; the CR2A was the first Chrysler turbine engine to be officially named.
 Unlike its more experimental predecessors, the CR2A was designed with an eye on costs and production methods.
 While the engine was under development in May 1960, Huebner said that it would serve as its own torque converter, generate 140 horsepower (100 kW), have an acceleration lag of 1.5 seconds (compared with nine seconds for its predecessor), and weighed 150–450 lb (68–204 kg) less than a comparably sized piston engine.